Shinji Mikami: Capcom Production Studio 4 (1997–2002)

 In 2001, an expanded version of Code: Veronica was released for the Dreamcast exclusively in Japan, alongside a PlayStation 2 port that was released worldwide.
 This version of the game, titled Biohazard - Code: Veronica Complete Edition in Japan and Resident Evil - Code: Veronica X abroad, added ten minutes of new cutscenes not in the original release.
 The PS2 version, which initially came packaged with a trial version of Devil May Cry, went on to sell 1,400,000 units, according to Capcom's sales data for March 2006.
 In 2001, in what was to be one of his most controversial business decisions, Mikami formed an exclusivity agreement with Nintendo in which the main Resident Evil games would be sold only for the GameCube.
 The GameCube would receive, in addition to ports of previous PlayStation and Dreamcast installments, three new numbered entries in the series: a remake of the original Resident Evil, Resident Evil Zero, and Resident Evil 4.
 Resident Evil and Resident Evil Zero were both released in 2002.

 The remake of Resident Evil was released in Japan on the sixth anniversary of the release of the original, on March 22, 2002.
 The remake was billed as the definitive version of the game, selling 490,000 copies in the US and 360,000 copies in Europe.
-In total, Resident Evil managed to sell 1,250,000 units during its first year of release.
+In total, Resident Evil managed to sell 1,240,000 units during its first year of release.
 The remake's sales data was made public by Capcom during its Financial Review Report for 2002.

 On November 12, 2002, Resident Evil Zero was released.
 Gaming site gamefront.de reported that 138,855 copies of the game were sold on its first day of release.
 Capcom expected Resident Evil Zero to sell 1.42 million copies, but sold only 1.12 million.
-The fact that Resident Evil Zero did not match or surpass the remake's sales figures, spread fear among Capcom executives and share holders.
-They worried that Resident Evil 4 would not sell well enough on GameCube.